ramrom/rams_dot_files/cheatsheets/datastore_cheatsheet.md

 - also wide-column like cassandra
 ### CASSANDRA
 - first version created by facebook in 2008, released as open source, falls under NoSQL db
-- doesnt have a formal master/leader, uses masterless async replication peer-to-peer communication
+- doesnt have a formal master/leader, uses masterless async replication with peer-to-peer communication
-- uses consistent hashing for sharding
+- uses consistent hashing for sharding, each peer is a main owner of a shard of the data
 - data is replicated between the peers
     - replication factor of 3 means 2 peers have copies
     - reads are load balanced between replicas
 - uses gossip protocol to send new state data to neighbors
-- uses quorum writes - send requests to replicate data in many other nodes, dont have to wait for all nodes to respond
+- uses async quorum writes - send requests to replicate data in many other nodes, dont have to wait for all nodes to respond
 - uses a distributed consensus protocol in case of a failure
     - reqd quorum - if a minimum number of nodes agree on a response it is used
     - cases for inconsistency are rare, an example where it could happen, quorum=2: